zatkinson08/valheim_mods/README.md

   - Player keeps all items on death
 - ValheimPlus
   - Whole game overhaul allowing configuration of many in game settings
+- HandyPortals
+  - Using map, go from any portal to any other portal

 ## Nice to have Client Side Mods
 - BetterUI